DanielpFR/MDI/MDI_Playbook_Sample.md

 # 7 - Account enumeration Reconnaissance
 In this alert, Attacker makes Kerberos requests using a list of names to try to find a valid username in the domain; If a guess successfully determines a username, the attacker gets the WrongPassword (0xc000006a) instead of NoSuchUser (0xc0000064) NTLM error.

-Build a users.txt list of namesby merging some names from https://github.com/jeanphorn/wordlist/blob/master/usernames.txt and add some valid name from your organisation.
+Build a users.txt list of names by merging some names from https://github.com/jeanphorn/wordlist/blob/master/usernames.txt and add some valid name from your organisation.

 Then, run the following command from a PowerShell session: